-If you're thinking of creating a print ad for your company, you need to think outside the box and create something that people are actually going to take notice of.
+If you're thinking of creating a print ad for your company such as sticker printing, you need to think outside the box and create something that people are actually going to take notice of.
 But how do you do that?
 It's simple; you make sure it's funny and makes them laugh.
 If you're still struggling for ideas, here are a few print ads that I consider to be some of the funniest ever produced.
 Sure, it's unlikely that they're going to have you in hysterics, but they're definitely a lot funnier than most of the ads you see these days.

 #1 - Pringles - Hot And Spicy

 I'm sure that just about everyone reading this post has heard of (and probably tasted) Pringles on multiple occasions but if you haven't, let me introduce the brand to you.
 Pringles are potato snacks (basically potato chips) that come in a long tube.
 Like many snacks, they come in various flavours and new flavours are introduced regularly too.